Zach332/projectideas/README.md

 ## Architecture

 We use Java Spring as our backend and Azure Cosmos DB for data storage.
-The frontend uses the React framework and Bootstrap for design.
-Logins use OAuth 2.0. projectideas is hosted on Heroku.
+Logins use OAuth 2.0.
+The projectideas API is hosted on Heroku.
+Our frontend is hosted on GitHub Pages, and uses the React framework and Bootstrap for design.